transpocamp/transportationcamp.org/_posts/2011-02-24-how-transportationcamp-works-the-essential-guide.markdown

 ---
 author: Frank Hebbert
 comments: true
-date: 2011-02-24 12:21:50+00:00
+date: {}
 layout: post
-slug: how-transportationcamp-works-the-essential-guide
+slug: "how-transportationcamp-works-the-essential-guide"
-title: 'How TransportationCamp works: the essential guide'
+title: "How TransportationCamp works: the essential guide"
 wordpress_id: 389
 categories:
   - Latest News
+published: true
 ---

 TransportationCamp provides an opportunity for every single attendee to be a participant in shaping and leading the event.
 Curious about how this will work?
 Read on for everything you need to know, including the process for proposing sessions, making your session appealing and how to pick and choose which sessions to attend on the day.